-We encourage you to consult with a financial aid advisor in the Office of Student Financial Aid (OSFA) to discuss your financial aid package and how it will apply to your study abroad expenses.
-Our office will only be able to answer general procedural questions.
+We encourage you to consult with the Office of Student Financial Aid (OSFA) to discuss your financial aid package and how it will apply to your study abroad expenses.
 Take a copy of a program budget (official or unofficial) to OSFA to see how much aid you may be eligible for.

 How Financial Aid works with Study Abroad